-A picture-book Caribbean - the most beautiful beaches in Jamaica
+A picture-book Caribbean - The most beautiful beaches in Jamaica

 Palm-fringed and dusted with icing sugar or rocky and barren and covered in glistening black sand - Jamaica's beaches are legendary and diverse.
 We have eight tips for every taste